djoiiwalraven/VOM/runs/train/exp10/weights/readme.md

-# ASK FOR THESE WEIGHTS dd.walraven@gmail.com
+# ASK FOR WEIGHTS AT:
+ dd.walraven@gmail.com